Craft Projects

 3. Easy Perler Bead Dog Face

-Photo credit: Kandi Patterns
+Photo credit: MediocreMyles on Kandi Patterns

 Picking out the right colored Perler beads from a bowl and lining them up on a pegboard are great ways for toddlers to work on their fine motor skills.
-This simple dog face from Kandi Patterns only requires 3 colors.

-4. Shiba Inu Face Perler Bead Pattern
+4. Shiba Inu Face

 Interested in developing your kids’ artistic skills early on?
 Check out these easy animal drawings for kids!